cssanimation/gulp-sass-starter/README.md

-# Skeleton for simple HTML/JS projects
+# Starter for HTML/CSS/JS projects

 Includes Gulp to compile Sass into CSS, along with Autoprefixer and Browser Sync.